dharma-code-chris/capacitor-firebase/packages/firestore/README.md

 getCountFromServer(options: GetCountFromServerOptions) => Promise<GetCountFromServerResult>
 ```

-Fetches the number of documents in a collection.
+Fetches the number of documents in a collection, optionally filtered for aggregation.

 | Param         | Type                                                                            |
 | ------------- | ------------------------------------------------------------------------------- |